consiglionazionaledellericerche/jscontact-tools/README.md

     `X-JSCONTACT-CREATED`
     `X-JSCONTACT-PREFERREDCONTACTMETHOD`

-3. A topmost Card/CardGroup property with name `ietf.org/rfc6350/<vCard Property Name>` is converted into the related vCard property  .
+3. A topmost Card/CardGroup property with name `ietf.org:rfc6350:<vCard Property Name>` is converted into the related vCard property  .
 The following properties are considered:
     GENDER
     CLIENTPIDMAP
     XML

-5. A topmost Card/CardGroup property with name `ietf.org/rfc6350/<vCard Property Name>/<vCard Parameter Name>` is converted into a vCard parameter.
+5. A topmost Card/CardGroup property with name `ietf.org:rfc6350:<vCard Property Name>:<vCard Parameter Name>` is converted into a vCard parameter.
 The following parameters are considered:
     GROUP
     PID
     SORT-AS (only for vCard N property)